publisha/publisha.github.io/_papers/howShakespeareHelpsMeTeach.md

 [![a page from Collins Educational 1972 - The Alexander Shakespeare](/images/28799629347_6610ca9024_o.jpg)](/images/28799629347_6610ca9024_o.jpg)
 In this example, we see that the character name is generally above the first line of the speech, however the typesetter in this case has put the character name on same line _when the line is short_.

 I suspect that this must be a legacy detail when the text was set with lead type.
-We would find this detail difficult to style with a style rule.
+We would find this detail difficult to style with a style rule in digital typesetting.
 The reason for this relates to how we decide to structure the verse lines; are they to be separate paragraphs or will they be separated as lines within a paragraph?
 The speech block can be a paragraph with individual verse lines separated by a forced line break.
 If this is the case then the speech block can be styled as a block with space above and below.

 We will want to have as much presentation control of this character name as possible, so we should also avoid capitalised letters; we should use use title case.
 We can style as uppercase if we need, but, remember, if the digital text is using capital letters, then we cannot reverse this with a style setting.